apache/kafka/TROGDOR.md

 RoundTripWorkload tests both production and consumption.
 The workload starts a Kafka producer and consumer on a single node.
 The consumer will read back the messages that were produced by the producer.

 ### ConsumeBench
-ConsumeBench starts a Kafka consumer on a single agent node.
-Depending on the passed in configuration (see ConsumeBenchSpec), the consumer either subscribes to a set of topics (leveraging consumer group functionality) or manually assigns partitions to itself.
+ConsumeBench starts one or more Kafka consumers on a single agent node.
+Depending on the passed in configuration (see ConsumeBenchSpec), the consumers either subscribe to a set of topics (leveraging consumer group functionality and dynamic partition assignment) or manually assign partitions to themselves.
 The workload measures the average produce latency, as well as the median, 95th percentile, and 99th percentile latency.

 Faults